Magform/articleAnalyzer/src/site/markdown/endpoints.md

 - link: "https://content.guardianapis.com/search?"
 - APIkey: your API key
 - query: search queries [OPTIONAL]
-- articleNumber: number of articles you want to load for page, (for this endpoint the maximum is 200).
+- articlesPerPage: number of articles you want to load for page, (for this endpoint the maximum is 200).
 If not entered, the default number of results is 10 [OPTIONAL]
 - initialPage: number of the first page to download [OPTIONAL]
 - totalPageNumber: total number of pages to download [OPTIONAL]
 - JSONOutput: location where the results will be saved, if not entered a default output file is expected (downloaded.json) [OPTIONAL]